ganehag/open-modbusgateway/README.md

 It is written in C and uses the [libmodbus](https://libmodbus.org/) library.
 It also depends on the [libmosquitto](https://mosquitto.org/) library for MQTT communication.

+This software used to be a drop in replacement for the Teltonika Modbus Gateway software, but it has since been rewritten and is no longer compatible.
+It comes with a new configuration file format and supports a lot more features.

 > **NOTE:** This software is in no way affiliated with Teltonika.